 All teacher candidates in programs leading to first initial teaching certificates are required to complete a full semester of student teaching.
 Student teaching requires teacher candidates to work full-time with an assigned host teacher in a discipline and grade level related to their program area.
 More information about the form and content of the student teaching experience can be found under the appropriate department sections of this catalog or in the SUNY Cortland Student Teaching Handbook.

 Eligibility to Student Teach

-In order to student teach, all candidates must pass two distinct eligibility checks at designated points in time to ensure that they have satisfied all the criteria for student teaching that have been established by the College and their respective programs of study.
+In order to student teach, all candidates must pass two distinct eligibility checks at designated points in time to ensure that they have satisfied all the criteria for student teaching that have been established by the university and their respective programs of study.
 Both eligibility checks are conducted by the academic department of the candidate's major.
 These criteria fall into four general categories:

-1. academic standing/grade point average
+- Academic standing/grade point average

-College-wide eligibility criteria for student teaching require that undergraduate student teachers be in good academic standing, have completed all prerequisite courses for student teaching, have at least a 2.0 grade point average from the previous semester and have at least a 2.5 grade point average overall, although some programs may require a higher grade point average to be eligible for student teaching.
+University-wide eligibility criteria for student teaching require that undergraduate student teachers be in good academic standing, have completed all prerequisite courses for student teaching, have at least a 2.0 grade point average from the previous semester and have at least a 2.5 grade point average overall, although some programs may require a higher grade point average to be eligible for student teaching.
 Any student who has an Incomplete on their records or who is on any form of academic or judicial probation will not be allowed to student teach.
 In addition, teacher candidates are required to complete the Child Abuse Recognition and Reporting (CARR), Dignity for All Students Acts (DASA), and Safe Schools Against Violence in Education (SAVE) workshops prior to student teaching.
 Check the Teacher Certification website for schedule information.

 There may be additional criteria for eligibility to student teach, depending on area of certification, department and specific program of study.
 Each candidate is advised to consult with their academic department regarding the eligibility requirements for student teaching.